AMS SolutionsPosted April 10, 2026

 If your billing company also handles credentialing, this may be billed separately from standard billing services.
 Credentialing fees vary but typically range from $100 to $300 per provider per payer.

-In-House vs. Outsourced Medical Billing: A Cost Comparison
+In-House vs. Outsourced Billing: Which Is More Cost-Effective?

 One of the best ways to evaluate the cost of outsourcing is to compare it against what you are currently spending on in-house billing.
 Many practices underestimate the true cost of handling billing internally.